tiram-isu/3DCV-workshop3/main.md

 - SPANN3R: Better results for smaller confidence thresholds, but a lot of misplaced geometry and worse results than DUST3R and MAST3R
 - VGGT: Many misplaced points, object hard to recognize

 In general, traditional feature-based tools reconstructed the geometry more accurately, but they also used more input images.
-With the same number of input images, the model-based tools might perform on par or better.

 The crochet pattern was reconstructed relatively well by all tools (at least in parts of the object) demonstrating general robustness to texture.
 However, all methods struggled with the reflective eyes of the dinosaur, suggesting that specular or non-Lambertian surfaces remain a challenge.
 To explore this further, we also conducted experiments using reflective dice.